cspalevic/cspalevic-web/content/blog/http-deep-dive/index.md

 ## Introduction

-I've been hearing all the fuss about QUIC and HTTP/3 and how it will make the web faster.
+I've been hearing all the fuss about QUIC and HTTP/3 and how they will make the web faster.
 So, I wanted to dig in and learn some of this myself.

-I'm going to be showing you:
+I'll be sharing with you what I've learned so far, like:

 - The difference between QUIC and HTTP/3
 - Why is this expected to be so much faster